A rich, decadent dark chocolate mousse. Despite containing no cream, it is wonderfully smooth and fluffy.

 - Place the chocolate and coffee in a medium saucepan.
 Heat over low heat, stirring often, until chocolate is melted.
 Remove from heat.

 - In a separate bowl, using an electric hand mixer (the bowl and the mixer must be very clean and dry), whip the egg whites with a dash of salt until foamy.
-Add the xylitol or sugar and continue to whip at maximum speed until soft peaks form when the beaters are lifted, about 3 more minutes.
+Add the sweetener and continue to whip at maximum speed until soft peaks form when the beaters are lifted, about 3 more minutes.

 - Mix a heaping tablespoon of the whipped egg whites into the chocolate mixture.
 This will soften the mixture and make it easier to fold the rest of the egg whites.